ibm-cloud-docs/transit-gateway/helpful-tips.md

 * {{site.data.keyword.tg_full_notm}} supports provisioning transit gateways in the following regions: `us-south`, `us-east`, `eu-de`, `eu-gb`, `au-syd`, and `jp-tok`.
 * Create your transit gateway in a location that makes sense for your workload.
 For example, if you are connecting two VPCs in the `us-south` (Dallas) region and one VPC in the `eu-de` (Frankfurt) region, creating your gateway in `us-south` region would be the most efficient for your workload.
-* Be descriptive when naming your transit gateway connections.
-If you do not specify a name when adding a connection, the VPC name is used by default.
 * You cannot connect a [classic access VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) directly to a transit gateway.
 To connect the classic resources, use the {{site.data.keyword.cloud_notm}} classic infrastructure connection, and then all the resources in your classic access VPC are automatically connected.
 * Even though you can have multiple transit gateways per account, a VPC or classic infrastructure can only be added to one transit gateway.
 * Transit gateways and their connections can take several minutes after provisioning before they are available.
+* Be descriptive when naming your transit gateway connections.
+When connecting to resources across accounts, you must specify a connection name.
+When connecting to resources in the same account as the transit gateway, the VPC name or the word 'classic' is the default selection and can be modified.

 ## Classic infrastructure connection considerations